23/06/2021 - Anne-Lise de Reforest'Action

 The second objective of the project is to develop a sustainable dairy farming model through sylvopastoralism among 200 small dairy farmers, in order to reduce the anthropic pressure on the Alto-Andean forests and on the páramos.
 The sylvopastoralism is an essential element for the preservation of the páramos, the alto-andine forests and their biodiversity.
 It allows to reduce the anthropic pressure due to the extension of the pastures.
 Thus, thanks to the improvement of the milk productivity (+13% to 25% of milk per cow) and the load of cattle per hectare, the stockbreeders do not need to extend their pastures at the expense of these ecosystems.
 The beneficiary dairy cooperatives will value an environmentally friendly production to their customers.

-This innovative silvopastoral model, developed by the Colombian university UNAD, includes the planting of trees around and within the grasslands.
+This innovative silvopastoral model includes the planting of trees around and within the grasslands.
 At least 5 tree species have been specifically selected for their role in the dairy production system, such as fodder production, soil fertilization, improvement of milk production and shade.
 This model will be generalized in the medium term to 40,000 dairy farmers in the region.
 In addition to this experimental model and at the request of local producers, trees are planted as hedges along the edges of pastures to provide shade and fodder for livestock.

 Nearly 10,000 trees already planted thanks to Reforest'Action funding